-We always recommend looking at the VPN protocols offered by a provider before choosing a VPN.
-The best VPN services will offer the best protocols.
+When comparing VPNs, we always recommend looking at the VPN protocols offered by a provider before choosing one.
+The best VPN services will offer the best VPN protocols.
 They’ll also let you pick which protocol to use.

 Of course, if you don’t know what the different protocols are, choosing a VPN can be even more overwhelming than it already is.